EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

 \subsection{Planning with equivariant diffusion}

-\looseness=-1 \xhdr{Planning as diffusion} A diffusion model trained on offline trajectory data jointly learns a world model and a policy.
+A diffusion model trained on offline trajectory data jointly learns a world model and a policy.
 Following \citet{janner2022planning}, we use it to solve planning problems by choosing a sequence of actions to maximize the expected task rewards.

 To do this, we use three features of diffusion models.
 The first is the ability to sample from them by drawing noisy trajectory data from the base distribution and iteratively denoising them with the learned network yielding trajectories similar to those in the training set.
 For such sampled trajectories to be useful for planning, they need to begin in the current state of the environment.
 We achieve this by conditioning the sampling process such that the initial state of the generated trajectories matches the current state, in analogy to inpainting.
 Finally, we can guide this sampling procedure toward solving concrete tasks specified at test time using classifier-based guidance where a regression model is trained offline to map trajectories to task rewards.